-Gain Greater Mass with Drop Sets
+How To Train Using Drop Sets For Bigger Muscles | Muscle & Fitness

-Drop sets are a great way to increase muscle mass as they are a quick and easy way to increase blood flow into the muscles, get the heart pumping and most importantly, fatiguing the muscles to ensure muscle hypertrophy.
+Drop sets are a great way to increase muscle mass, as they’re a quick and easy way to increase blood flow into the muscles, get the heart pumping, and most importantly, fatigue the muscles to ensure hypertrophy.

 Drop sets are essentially a technique where you perform an exercise and then drop (reduce) the weight and continue for more reps until you reach failure.
-Called the "multi-poundage system", this method was discovered in 1947 by Henry Atkins, who was the editor of Body Culture magazine.
+Called the “multi-poundage system,” this method was discovered in 1947 by Henry Atkins, who was the editor of Body Culture magazine.

-The reason why drop sets work is that in any given set you are only recruiting a certain amount of muscle fibers.
-By then stripping the weight down and going lighter you recruit different muscle fibers, which should help the muscles achieve growth that couldn’t be achieved by sticking with the same weight.
+Drop sets work because in any given set, you’re only recruiting a certain amount of muscle fibers.
+By then stripping the weight down and going lighter, you recruit different muscle fibers, which should help the muscles achieve growth that couldn’t be achieved by sticking with the same weight.

 There are numerous variations of drop sets.
 Two of the more popular variations include: